Federal Executive Institute: Leadership for a Democratic Society

 The four-week "Leadership for a Democratic Society" (LDS) program improves the leadership skills of senior career federal government executives to enhance their individual performance and the performance of government agencies.
 The program focuses on four themes: personal leadership, transforming organizations, policy in a Constitutional system, and the global context for executive action.

 LDS offers federal executives a residential learning experience.
-Traditional sessions last four weeks while applied learning sessions consist of a two week period at FEI, three months back at the executives' home agency, and another two weeks at FEI.
+Traditional sessions last four weeks while applied learning sessions consist of a two-week period at FEI, three months back at the executives' home agency, and another two weeks at FEI.
 This program was designed to solve the issue that many interested executives are unable to take four weeks away from work.
 The maximum enrollment is approximately seventy executives per session, but FEI will often see up to 750 executives complete the LDS program per year.

 In addition to an intense curriculum based on Constitutional values, LDS offers a personal approach to leadership development.
 By incorporating 360-degree assessments, inventories of strengths and areas for improvement, and constant feedback from peers and facilitators, participants are led to a larger picture of self-awareness.
 Executives learn in Leadership Development Teams (LDTs) which are smaller discussion and peer consultation groups that include guidance from a professional facilitator.
 In addition, interagency networking is encouraged and fostered throughout the program.

 The Leadership for a Democratic Society program also includes a wellness track.
 All participants complete a comprehensive health risk appraisal to include blood lipid profile and fitness assessment and nutritional counseling.
 Executives are provided with the opportunity to take fitness classes in the mornings before breakfast and during the midday break as well as during the open hours when the fitness facility is available for individual exercise.
-In addition, smaller breakout sessions and seminar focusing on specific health and wellness topics are offered during the program.
+In addition, smaller breakout sessions and seminars focusing on specific health and wellness topics are offered during the program.
 FEI offers on-campus gym facilities as well as a volleyball court and a swimming pool.

 Custom Executive Programs

 In addition to LDS, elements of FEI focus on consulting and specific organizational needs within federal agencies.
 FEI offers open enrollment courses throughout the year in areas such as: collaborating across organizational boundaries, emotional competence, and strategic leadership.
-FEI also offers custom designed programs which can be constructed to respond to an organization's specific needs.
+FEI also offers custom-designed programs which can be constructed to respond to an organization's specific needs.

 FEI has worked with such agencies as: USAID, NOAA, NAVAIR, FAA, Department of Defense, Internal Revenue Service as well as the Army Senior Leader Development Program, the Defense Senior Leadership Development Program (DSLDP) and the President's Council on Integrity and Efficiency in the Government.

 Open Enrollment Programs

-FEI also offers more than two dozen open enrollment programs to federal executives at the GS15 and Senior Executive Service (SES) level.
+FEI also offered more than two dozen open enrollment programs to federal executives at the GS15 and Senior Executive Service (SES) levels.
 These multi-day courses span a wide range of topics relevant to executive leaders including those which focus on individual skill development as well as organizational enhancement.